Nutrition and Oral Health: A Vital Connection

-Fish, eggs, and meat are good sources of minerals that are important for developing and nourishing strong teeth.
+Proteins from fish, eggs, and meat are excellent sources of minerals essential for the development and maintenance of robust teeth.

 Fruits and Vegetables